Arlen22/TiddlyWiki5-production/README.md

 The latest tag can be found at https://github.com/Arlen22/TiddlyWiki5-compiled/releases/latest

-You can use the following wikitext to download a copy of your wiki sans the plugins you want to pull from the CDN (in this example, only `$:/core`).
+You can use the following wikitext to download a copy of your wiki minus the plugins you want to pull from the CDN (in this example, only `$:/core`).
 Be sure to include the minus sign in front of each tiddler you want to exclude.
 This assumes `$:/config/SaveWikiButton/Template` is set to `$:/core/save/all`.

 ```plain
 {{$:/config/SaveWikiButton/Template}}